Caring for Me, Caring for You:

 Adoption is a life-long process with challenges and setbacks as well as satisfaction and joy.
 Even before individuals and couples begin to explore adoption, they may have experienced difficult life events and disappointments.
 They then move forward to face the reality of parenting children from the care system which comes with its own set of challenges.
 The stakes for all parties are high and it is vital that adoptive parents are supported to manage their own wellbeing, for themselves and for their children.

-MPCP is happy to announce an exciting development in providing two evaluated online 8-week mindfulness courses for adoptive parents in the Adoption West Consortium.
-‘Caring for Me, Caring for You’ is our first online course for adopters with children in placement pre and post adoption order and will be informed by our experience delivering our ‘face to face’ course for adopters in 2017.
+MPCP is has been involved in providing two evaluated online 8-week mindfulness courses for adoptive parents in the Adoption West Consortium.
+‘Caring for Me, Caring for You’ is our online course for adopters with children in placement pre and post adoption order and has been informed by our experience delivering our ‘face to face’ course for adopters in 2017.